 Our team of MASSCAP Staff and Consultants is dedicated to changing lives, creating opportunities and ending poverty.

 Joe is our Executive Director.
 He served first as the Policy Director for MASSCAP for seven years and, since 2000, as our Executive Director.
 He has extensive experience in human services, beginning his career as a lobbyist for the United Way Organization in Providence Rhode Island.
 He served as a legislative aide for a state legislator from Amherst, Massachusetts, as the Manager of Communications for a statewide association of healthcare organizations, and ran a public affairs consulting practice.
 Joe has a Bachelors Degree from Dickinson College and a Masters Degree in Political Science with a focus on American Government and Public Administration from The Maxwell School of Citizenship and Public Affairs at Syracuse University.
-He served on the Westford, MA Finance Committee and the Westford Affordable Housing Trust Fund.
+He served on the Westford, MA Finance Committee and the Westford Affordable Housing Trust Fund, and he is now the Vice Chair of Westford’s Diversity Equity and Inclusion Committee.

 Director of Communications and Member Services